UModeler/UModeler.github.io/_sources/DrawingGroup/arctool.rst.txt

 Arc Tool |Icon_Drawing_Arc|
 ################################

 Draws an arc by clicking twice on two points and dragging the mouse.
-The way of the cursor snpping and the change of it is same as how the line tool works.
+The way of the cursor snapping and the change of it is same as how the line tool works.
 You can split or create a polygon as the line tool, or make just a curve.

 Steps
 -------